paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 - Validator nodes are partitioned into groups (with some exceptions), and validators within a group at a relay-parent can send each other `Statement` messages for any candidates within that group and based on that relay-parent.
 - This is referred to as the "cluster" mode.
-Clusters are the same as backing groups.
 - `Seconded` statements must be sent before `Valid` statements.
 - `Seconded` statements may only be sent to other members of the group when the candidate is fully known by the local validator.